SOLARIS-JHU/CINOC/README.md

 ## Key Features
 - **Differentiable Operator Learning for Control**: we recast policy synthesis for PDE systems as an operator learning problem using the DeepONet framework.
 By treating the PDE solver as a differentiable layer through the Tesseract differentiable programming library, we compute exact sensitivity gradients for policy optimization then used within the *Differentiable Predictive Control* framewok.
-- **Zero-Shot Scalability**: Policies trained on a fixed swarm size $N$ generalize to unseen cardinalities $M$ (e.g., training on 20 agents and deploying on 60) without further tuning.
+- **Zero-Shot Scalability**: Policies trained on a fixed swarm size $N$ generalize to unseen cardinalities $M$ (e.g., training on 20 agents and deploying on 60) without further tuning, allowing resilience to actuator failure.
 - **Communication-Free Coordination:** We test the scenarion where agents operate using local-only sensing and zero inter-agent communication, where we observe an *emerging self-normalization property*, coming from stigmergic interaction, preventing overactuation.
 - **Theoretical Gradient Consistency**: We provide a mathematical foundation theorem ensuring that discrete policy gradients converge to the mean-field limit as the swarm size $N \rightarrow \infty$.
 - **Parameter Efficiency:** In our toy examples, the decentralized approach utilizes *48% fewer parameters* than centralized benchmarks while maintaining competitive performance.